DNV007/fifth-harmonic-third-harmonic-zero/README.md

 ## Scope

-`scripts/`, `figures/` and `data/` carry exactly what backs the Letter and its Supplemental Material, and nothing else: the 39 drivers of `run_all.py`, the figures as placed in the two documents, and the data those drivers write or read.
-Every quantity reported in the Letter and its Supplemental Material has a driver here, and the values printed in the paper are the ones these drivers produce.
+`scripts/`, `figures/` and `data/` carry exactly what backs the manuscript and its Supplemental Material, and nothing else: the 39 drivers of `run_all.py`, the figures as placed in the two documents, and the data those drivers write or read.
+Every quantity reported in the manuscript and its Supplemental Material has a driver here, and the values printed in the paper are the ones these drivers produce.
 Earlier exploratory campaigns are not part of this deposit. `src/` is shipped whole because it is one importable package.